The article may contain affiliate links.

 2-ingredient, natural, home-made deodorant

 I have two.
 One in use.
+The other one in the laundry or in my closet.

-Now I don’t even have a nail file at home and there wasn’t any situation when I’d need it.
+Since a few years, I don’t even have a nail file at home and there wasn’t any situation when I’d need it.

-Classic metal razor
+classic metal razor

 There is a metal razor on my list of minimalist toiletries.
 I bought it to avoid buying a plastic, disposable ones every few months.
 To avoid producing plastic waste (razor + packaging + receipts printed on paper with plastic).
 To avoid supporting with my money people and brands working on making razor blades quickly lose their sharpness (to raise earnings by selling more).